 - Do not drive until you can do an emergency stop.
-Normally this will take about 6-8 weeks. - In order to drive you should be relatively pain-free, not be heavily dependent on walking aids, have a good range of movement and your reflexes should be good enough to do an emergency stop. - Even then you should take it easy to begin with and have a 'test drive' with an experienced driver before you go out on your own.
+Normally this will take about 6 weeks. - In order to drive, you should be relatively pain-free, not be heavily dependent on walking aids, have a good range of movement and your reflexes should be good enough to do an emergency stop. - Even then, you should take it easy to begin with and have a 'test drive' with an experienced driver before you go out on your own. - You need to contact the DVLA and your insurance company if you are not driving after three months because of the knee replacement.
+Failure to do so can result in a fine and prosecution if you are then involved in an accident.